Photo by GettyImages/Lcc54613

 Step-by-Step Cultivation on Coffee Grounds

 To begin, you’ll need a container with a lid, a steady supply of coffee grounds (with or without paper filters), and grain- or sawdust-based oyster mushroom spawn.

-Step 9.
-After the second flush, your coffee grounds substrate will be pretty much spent as a mushroom growing medium.
-However, being full of fungal life, it has now become a living compost starter and can be mixed into your outdoor compost pile to help with the decomposition, or you can use it to inoculate cardboard cultures (see chapter 12).
+- After the second flush, your coffee grounds substrate will be pretty much spent as a mushroom growing medium.
+However, being full of fungal life, it has now become a living compost starter and can be mixed into your outdoor compost pile to help with the decomposition, or you can use it to inoculate cardboard cultures.
 Worms also love this spent media, so adding the grounds to your vermicomposting bin could possibly start a worm revolution.

 The following excerpt is from Tradd Cotter’s book Organic Mushroom Farming and Mycoremediation: Simple to Advanced and Experimental Techniques for Indoor and Outdoor Cultivation (Chelsea Green Publishing, 2014) and is reprinted with permission from the publisher.